 - <meta name=”robots” content=”nocache”>

-- an X-Robots-Tag, a custom HTTP response header, is functionally the same as a robots meta tag but also avoids caching PDF and other Microsoft Office files.
+- An X-Robots-Tag, a custom HTTP response header, is functionally the same as a robots meta tag but also avoids caching PDF and other Microsoft Office files.
 It should contain either of the following:

 - X-Robots-Tag: noarchive